 How to store this gluten free stuffing

-You can also store extra stuffing in the freezer for up to 3 months.
-Make sure it's in an airtight container, and the day before you want to eat it, transfer it to the fridge to defrost.
-I recommend sprinkling it with water, than baking it from here to help bring back its texture.
+You can also store extra stuffing in the freezer for up to three months.
+Again, make sure it's in an airtight container.
+Transfer it to the fridge to defrost the day before you want to eat it.
+I recommend sprinkling it with water and baking it from here to help bring back its texture.

-As long as you have the right type of gluten free bread and the right proportions of eggs and stock, you can vary the flavors quite a bit.
-Whether you like sweet, meaty, or spicy, you can tweak this simple recipe to be your very own family favorite.
+As long as you have the right type of gluten free bread and the correct proportions of eggs and stock, you can vary the flavors quite a bit.
+Whether you like sweet, meaty, or spicy, you can tweak this simple recipe to make your own family favorite.

-Here are some suggested variations for my best gf stuffing:
+Here are some suggested variations for my gluten-free stuffing:

 Gluten free stuffing with cranberry and apple

-When cooking onions and celery, add 2 peeled, cored, and diced apples, and 1 cup dried cranberries to the aromatics when you add the stock.
+When cooking the onions and celery, add two peeled, cored, and diced apples, and one cup of dried cranberries to the aromatics when you add the stock.

 Gluten free sausage stuffing

-When cooking the aromatics, first cook 1 1/2 cups crumbled bulk sausage until no longer pink.
+Cook 1 1/2 cups of crumbled bulk sausage until it is no longer pink.
 Remove the cooked sausage and set it aside, leaving behind the grease.

-Add 1 to 2 tablespoons olive oil, and cook the aromatics, replacing the sliced onions with 1 cup cleaned and sliced leeks.
+Add 1 to 2 tablespoons of olive oil, and cook the aromatics, replacing the sliced onions with 1 cup of cleaned and sliced leeks.

 Tex-Mex cornbread gluten free dressing

 Replace the Japanese Milk Bread cubes with cubed Gluten Free Skillet Cornbread.
-To the aromatics, add 1 diced jalapeño pepper, ribs and seeds removed, and 1 seeded red bell pepper.
-After you add the stock, add 1 cup frozen corn kernels.
+Add 1 diced jalapeรฑo pepper, ribs and seeds removed, and 1 seeded red bell pepper to the aromatics.
+After you add the stock, add 1 cup of frozen corn kernels.

-To replace the dairy in this recipe, you’ll need to make a substitution for the butter, and leave out the cheese, which is optional anyway.
-In place of the butter, try using vegan butter (Melt and Miyoko’s Kitchen brands are best).
+To replace the dairy in this recipe, youโll need to make a substitution for the butter, and leave out the cheese, which is optional anyway.
+In place of the butter in this recipe and in the bread recipe, try using vegan butter (Melt and Miyokoโs Kitchen brands are best).
+For milk in the bread, use your favorite unsweetened nondairy milk, but make sure it's not nonfat.

 There are only two eggs in this recipe, but they do a lot of work helping to hold the stuffing together.
-Without eggs, the ingredients really stay separate from one another.
+Without eggs, the ingredients easily separate from one another.

-You can try using one “chia egg” in place of each egg in the recipe.
-I make a “chia egg” by combining 1 tablespoon ground white chia seeds with 1 tablespoon lukewarm water, and allowing it to sit until it gels.
+You can try using one โchia eggโ instead of each egg in the recipe.
+I make a โchia eggโ by combining one tablespoon ground white chia seeds with one tablespoon lukewarm water, and allowing it to sit until it gels.

 Most classic stuffing, the mixes you buy in bags or boxes at the store, are not gluten free.
 That's because they contain bread cubes that are made with wheat flour.

-While there's technically a difference between the two, whether you use the word stuffing or dressing to describe the mixture of bread cubes, vegetables, and stock that accompanies many turkeys on Thanksgiving is more likely to come down to where you live.
+While there's technically a difference between the two, whether you use the word stuffing or dressing to describe the mixture of bread cubes, vegetables, and stock accompanying many turkeys on Thanksgiving is more likely to come down to where you live.

 No, Pepperidge Farms does not have gluten free stuffing.
 Even its cornbread variety contains gluten, and at this time, the brand doesn't make any gluten free options.